 REXCORE HOME WORLD OF THE COREX

 When he was young, and the time had come for him to do the eight rituals, he had no doubt in his mind which warrior class he would be placed in.
 The warrior tournaments were unbelievably tough.
 Narrex was convinced that no human or any other race for that matter would even pass the first stage of the Corex trials.
-Like a lot of things in Corex society the trials were divided into eight parts, eight being a sacred number.
-The sequence of rituals began under water, the candidates would be strapped into cages and dropped into Gewurts lake.
-This particular lake was in the centre of an extinct volcano, located in the far south of Rexcore.
-Once dropped, they would have to escape from their chains, then from the cages, then if strong enough, swim the 500 meters to the surface.
+Like a lot of things in Corex society, the trials were divided into eight parts, eight being a sacred number.
+The sequence of rituals began underwater, the candidates would be strapped into Hengra cages and dropped into the frozen waters of Gruts lake.
+This particular lake was in the centre of an extinct volcano, located on the far south of Rexcore.
+Once dropped, they would have to escape from their chains, then from the cages, then if strong enough, swim five hundred metres to the surface.
 If they survived, they would then have to make it to the shore and just hope the local spinny tooth fang fish didn’t spear them.

-‘Incredible, is it not?’ said a voice that sounded like gravel.
+‘Incredible, is it not?’
+Said a voice that sounded like gravel.

-‘This Rexason is one of the oldest on Rexcore, its age unknown even to me’ A grizzled Hacker elder stepped out from under an archway on the northern wall.
-Narrex looked at her with contempt
+‘This Rexason is one of the oldest on Rexcore, its age unknown even to me.’
+A grizzled Hacker elder stepped out from under an archway on the northern wall.
+Narrex looked at her with contempt.

-‘Just atom date it!’ he snarled
+‘Just atom date it!’
+He snarled.

-‘And risk damaging a part of our heritage?’ replied the elder with a sneer to her tone.
-‘This temple’, she continued, ‘like other Rexasons stands as a living history to our race.
-It holds knowledge that you warrior classes can’t comprehend’.
+‘And risk damaging a part of our heritage?’
+Replied the elder with a sneer to her tone.
+‘This temple,’ she continued, ‘like other Rexasons, stands as a living history to our race.
+It holds knowledge that you warrior classes can’t comprehend.’
 She gave him a long hard stare whilst shaking her head in contempt.